cpmmckeown/InteractiveFilmFMVTools2526/README.md

 💡 **Tip for contributors**: Always validate your `project.json` before export — malformed IDs, missing videos, or broken `next` references will break playback.

----

-Would you like me to also draft a **`project.json` template file** with comments (like a starter kit), so you can include it in the repo right away?